Vets-Who-Code/web-curriculum/PhaseOne/week-02/README.md

 # Week 2 - HTML

 ## Goals 🌟
-When this week is complete, we will have
+When this week is complete, we will have a complete website and several forms that we've pushed to GitHub Pages that are ready for styling.

 In Week 2, were going to: